kubenet-dev/ac2-kubenet-workshop/Part 3/hello-world/README.md

 ## choreo client

-Open a 2nd terminal where you intercat with the server using choreoctl
+Open a 2nd terminal where you interact with the server using choreoctl

 ```shell
 choreoctl run once